aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 The pitch consists of four boundary lines which form a 36 by 66 yard rectangle.

 A. The 36 yard boundary lines are the endlines.

 B. The 66 yard boundary lines are the sidelines.

 i.
-The sideline closest to the scorekeeper’s table is the “scorekeeper’s sideline.”
+The sideline closest to the scorekeeper's table is the “scorekeeper's sideline.”

 C. Tournaments may apply to the Gameplay Department for a waiver to use a shorter field.
 That pitch must still consist of 36 yard endlines and 66 yard sidelines, but is not required to have the full 48 yard by 72 yard player area.

 ### 2.1.2.
 The Midfield Line